Skip to content

 .gitignore

-• wd create vite creates a starter in a new directory, defaulting to cloudflare-vite-app when you omit the directory
+• wd create vite creates a starter in a new directory, defaulting to my-worker when you omit the directory

 • --name sets the package name and displayed project title